How to talk to your child about social and emotional wellbeing (SEWB)

 This article was produced through a partnership with Cox Inall Ridgeway, an Aboriginal social change agency.
 This article has been written and reviewed by Aboriginal and Torres Strait Islander people.

-What do we mean by ‘social and emotional wellbeing’?
+What is ‘social and emotional wellbeing

 We’ve all experienced difficulties in our lives that cause us and our families to feel stress and, sometimes, distress.
 Effective communication about these issues, especially with our children and young people, is an important part of strengthening connection and moving towards healing.